-¥ Free No 11:00 - 19:00 × None The Collection of Edo-ya on Traditional Natural-Fiber Handmade Brushes Museum(Edoya) About 15 min A long-established store, appointed as the brush maker to the shogunate during the rule of Tokugawa letsugu, the 7th Shogun.
+About The Collection of Edo-ya on Traditional Natural-Fiber Handmade Brushes Museum(Edoya) A long-established store, appointed as the brush maker to the shogunate during the rule of Tokugawa letsugu, the 7th Shogun.
 Then in the Edo period after getting its name from the Shogunate, it continued as a traditional brush maker.
 Each and every brush is made to an exacting standard under the motto "made from the user's viewpoint."
 There are many brushes to meet one's requirements including clothes brushes, shoe brushes, hair brushes, toothbrushes and many others.
 The traditional techniques used to make the brushes give them a luxurious feel that only their users can understand, which is why they remain popular.

-There are stairs into the store and the inside is narrow, but browsing is possible.
+There are stairs into the store and the inside is narrow, but browsing is possible

 TEL 03-3664-5671

-Sightseeing Spots Nearby

-Edobashi History Gallery

-¥ Free

-9:00 - 17:00
+No 9:00 - 17:00

-🔀 Saturdays, Sundays, national holidays
+■ Saturdays, Sundays, national holidays